Missing Link #21 - Lockerbie

 The main road between Dumfries and Lockerbie, the A709, is fast, narrow, hilly and bendy – not a road many want to cycle along.
 The route can be broken down into three sections: Dumfries to Torthorwald; Torthorwald to Lochmaben (a lovely destination in its own right) and Lochmaben to Lockerbie.

 From Dumfries, the end of the cycle provision just past the Peel Centre on the Lockerbie Road puts a cyclist straight into a narrow bendy road.
 As you leave Dumfries you have to cross two large roundabouts with no protection for cyclists, one of which crosses the A75.
+Major roundabout being used by a large timber lorry

+Heading up the hill out towards Lochmaben there is again room on the side of the main road to add a shared-use path which would make the experience of heading to Lochmaben much better.
 The Lochmaben to Lockerbie Community Access Group are already working on options for a safe active travel route between Lochmaben and Locerkbie, and we leave the choice of the best route for this stretch to them as the people with the best local knowledge

 Of the options proposed above, the direct route along the A709 wwould be the best, but some combination of either of the other two might be more achievable with signposting and construction of some shorter linking cycle routes.